Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 ===========

 A Mako ``%block`` can sometimes create tricky situations where the context is not clear.
-In these cases, it would be best to provide the context (e.g. HTML or JavaScript) in the name of the block.
+In these cases, it would be best to provide the context (for example, HTML or JavaScript) in the name of the block.

 Take the following Mako ``%block`` definition as an example.